lmarquezvg/AdaK/README.txt

        AdaK/Results/Generations/.

 CONTENTS
        The folder "AdaK" contains the source code of the module main.py.
+The folder "PlatEMO additional problems" contains additional problems for PlatEMO which are employed for the comparison against state-of-the-art MOEAs.
 The folder "Supplementary material" contains the supplementary material of the paper: On the adaptation of reference sets using niching and pair-potential energy functions for multi-objective optimization.